About KerryAnn

 Although we did have a couple of overseas holidays and many weekends interstate, most travel opportunities were limited to within 500km (300 miles) of our home.

-Growing a lot of our own food and cooking from scratch helped us to live on a low food budget.
-Camping, sport, and outdoor activities gave me practical knowledge for living a nomadic lifestyle.
+Growing a lot of our food and cooking from scratch helped us to live on a low food budget.
+Camping, sports, and outdoor activities gave me practical knowledge for living a nomadic lifestyle.

 Changing Priorities.